VVUQ · Module 4 of 10

 Unit, benchmark, subsystem, system, from isolated physics up to the full application.

-A model is validated for loads 10 to 50 kN.
-Classify predictions at 30 kN and 70 kN.
+Validation comparisons were performed at loads of 10 kN and 50 kN.
+Classify predictions at 30 kN and 70 kN relative to those points.

 Show answer